kschang77/astrodash2/README.md

 ~~The lower left countdown is now a muted gray instead of proper white, and I can't figure out why.
 I turned it cyan for slightly better contrast, but it seems to be a uikit problem.~~ Found the problem.
 Someone removed .uk-light from the counter.
 It was there before.
 It is there now.

 The proposed Giphy button, the generated playlist, or the moon-phase button was never implemented.
-There are two buttons hidden at this time that may be utilized.
+There are ~~two~~ one button hidden at this time that may be utilized.

 ## Author